akolit-io/kalender-liturgi/README.md

 # Kalender Liturgi
-Serve __Kalender Liturgi__ from [imankatolik.or.id/kalender.php]() as static API by scraping from origin source and save to JSON format.
+Serve __Kalender Liturgi__ from [https://imankatolik.or.id/kalender.php](https://imankatolik.or.id/kalender.php) as static API by scraping from origin source and save to JSON format.
 Then you could use this for your web / app.

 ## Notice
 It is always a good idea to re-confirm the actual content (readings, colors) with pastor-in-charge / liturgy division.

-Please include credits to the origin ([imankatolik.or.id]()).
+Please include credits to the origin ([https://imankatolik.or.id](https://imankatolik.or.id)).

 ## Static API